 Walking through the streets of Dubrovnik in the blistering heat, I longed for a bar with a seaview.
 I had read on tripadvisor about Café Buza but when I arrived, I was underwhelmed.
 People were packed like sardines under sweltering umbrellas, fighting for a view of the ocean.
 Fortunately for me, I didn’t hang around to tick that particular box.

 I asked the barman if he had a card or even an address.
 He looked at me perplexed and said that the less people who found the bar, the better.
 An unusual form of marketing, I thought!
 It’s called Café Bard, but keep it to yourself 😉 .
 Everyone was chilled out sitting on cheap white plastic chairs or sunbathing on the rocks.
-With no wifi, it was nice to see everyone enjoying the view, rather than the latest social media updates!
-It reminded me of a scene from my student days.
-For an hour or more, I sat back and enjoyed a few beers and watched the crazy daredevils jump from greater and greater heights.
+With no wifi, it was nice to see everyone enjoying the view, rather than posting social media updates.
+In fact I heard a Californian girl ask a waiter for the wifi password and his response was classic; ‘why would you want that in a place like this?’
+The bar reminded me of a scene from my student days.
+For an hour or more, I sat back and enjoyed a few beers and watched the daredevils jump from crazy heights.
 I wondered, with some trepidation, if that would be my children someday.

 The surrounding walls are one of the main attractions – you have to climb them.
 If you are not feeling energetic, or like me, have small kids with you, you can choose to climb one half.
 This takes about thirty – forty minutes.
 Enter at the gate beside the port and exit at St Saviour’s church – this is less strenuous than the other half.
 The full loop will take ninety minutes to two hours so make sure you have comfortable shoes!
 If possible try to go between 6pm and 8pm after which they close entry.
 The hoards that descend on Dubrovnik from the visiting cruise ships will have more than likely left, so it should be less crowded.
 You may be lucky to get the sunset over the terracotta rooftops too.

 A trip on the cable car is also worthwhile.
 A three minute ride will bring you to the top of Srd Hill where you can get a view of the city and the neighbouring islands.
 On a clear day you can see up to 60 km, hence the fortress was built here as a lookout point.
 This fortress is now a museum depicting the homeland war.
 Although many of the articles are in Croatian only, it was very moving.
 To think this war happened just over 20 years ago is staggering.
 Watching news footage of the war from the BBC made you appreciate how much has changed in 20 years.
 The vibrant city below shows no outward signs of the atrocities that took place.

 It’s not only about the paying attractions, wandering through the old town is an attraction in itself.
 Built on a grid system with one main street through the centre, it is very easy to navigate.
 The side streets are crammed with eateries and souvenir shops and the atmosphere is electric.
 There are street artists performing on the main street and the whole place just feels alive.
 The town has two drawbridges, numerous turrets and lots of places to explore.
 Although it houses plenty of designer boutiques and modern ice cream parlours, it still feels medieval throughout.

+I hope you enjoyed my top tips for discovering Dubrovnik and that they help you with your travel plans.
 Dubrovnik is one the most spectacular cities in Europe, you can not help but be in awe of the place.
 Go see it.